TomRook12/PomoKanban/replit.md

 ## Overview

-FocusFlow is a productivity application that combines task management with the Pomodoro Technique.
-The application features a Kanban-style task board where users can organize tasks across different stages (To-Do, In Progress, Clarification, Complete) and an integrated Pomodoro timer to help maintain focus during work sessions.
+FocusFlow is a multi-user productivity application that combines task management with the Pomodoro Technique.
+The application features user authentication via Replit's OpenID Connect system, a personal Kanban-style task board where users can organize tasks across different stages (To-Do, In Progress, Clarification, Complete), and an integrated Pomodoro timer to help maintain focus during work sessions.

-The application is built as a full-stack web application with a React frontend and Express.js backend, designed to help users manage their workflow efficiently while incorporating proven productivity techniques.
+The application is built as a full-stack web application with a React frontend and Express.js backend, using PostgreSQL for persistent data storage and secure user authentication.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (Updated: August 12, 2025)

+### Complete Authentication System Implementation
+- ✓ Integrated Replit OpenID Connect authentication system
+- ✓ Implemented user-specific task management with database relationships
+- ✓ Added comprehensive error handling for unauthorized access across all components
+- ✓ Created landing page for unauthenticated users with feature overview
+- ✓ Added user profile dropdown with logout functionality
+- ✓ Migrated from in-memory storage to PostgreSQL with proper user scoping
+- ✓ Updated all API endpoints to require authentication and scope to user data
+- ✓ Implemented session management with PostgreSQL-backed storage

 ## System Architecture